Top Frequently Asked Questions

 · Water Storage

-The key to the Berkey® systems are the Black Berkey® Purification Elements, commonly referred to as Black Berkeys or Purification Elements.
+The key to the Berkey® systems are the Black Berkey® Filtration Elements, commonly referred to as Black Berkeys or Filtration Elements.
 Black Berkeys are the primary filters, able to purify contaminants from the water.
 Elements are sold in sets of two.
-One set of Black Berkey® Purification Elements is rated to purify 6,000 gallons of tap water.
+One set of Black Berkey® Filtration Elements is rated to filter up to 6,000 gallons of tap water.

 Except for the Sport and Go Berkeys, all of the bottom chambers of the Berkey® systems contain a spigot which allows the user to access the purified water from the reservoir.